The Growing Place has 42 3' x 16' raised plots and seven accessible plots available for growing during the warmer months.

-When complete, our 30' x 48' heated community greenhouse will be the first of its kind in the Saint John region.
-It will have 26 plots available for gardeners to grow year-round.
+Our 30' x 48' heated community greenhouse is the first of its kind in the Saint John region.
+It has 26 plots available for gardeners to grow year-round.

 We have a lovely grassy space, complete with a pollinator garden and fruit trees, for events in the garden.